eigerco/polka-storage-book/src/storagext-cli/system.md

 # The `system` command

 The command provides various utilities for interacting with the blockchain.
-It allows you to retrieve information about the current state of the chain.
+It retrieves information about the current state of the chain.

 <div class="warning">
-If you haven't done so before, you should read the <a href="./index.md"><code>storagext-cli</code> getting started</a> page, which covers the basic flags necessary to operate the CLI.
+The <a href="./index.md"><code>storagext-cli</code> getting started</a> page covers the basic flags necessary to operate the CLI and should be read first.
 </div>

 ## `get-height`

-The command allows you to get the current block height of the chain.
+The command gets the current block height of the chain.

 ### <a class="header" id="get-height.example" href="#get-height.example">Example</a>